julzaza/wildwitchherbs/_posts/2025-12-09-herbs-that-keep-out-evil-eye.md

 It was seen as a force that could affect health, luck, livestock, and infants.

 ### **Did people plant these or hang them?**
-Often both—threshold plants, doorway bundles, window amulets, and smoke rituals.
-Learn how to use these herbs in rituals here: **[Herbs for Protection](/world-magic-for-protection/)**.
+Often both and more: used as living threshold plants, doorway bundles, window amulets, and in smoke rituals.
+Learn how to use these herbs here: **[Witchy Herbal Home Protection Ritual Guide](/home-protection-herbal-rituals-guide/)**.

 ### **Are these traditions still practiced?**
 Yes, in many rural parts of Greece, Italy, the Balkans, and Cyprus.